 "Is Bus Life for Me?"

-As cool as the tiny home movement in school buses is, I do have to stress that it's not for everyone.
+As positive as the skoolie movement is, bus life is not for everyone.
 If you are the kind of person who gets frustrated with curveballs, I wouldn't recommend school buses.
-In my humble opinion, as safe as school buses are, they are just as unpredictable.
+As safe as school buses are, they are just as unpredictable.
 You will have problems and your bus won't always perform the way you expect it to.
 I personally love overcoming a challenge and getting the better hand of a bus issue.
-You'll find that all used buses have "personality" or "quirks" and like raising a child you will encounter different issues.
-Be ready for them and embrace it.
-You will grow as a person.
+You'll find that all used buses have "personality" or "quirks" you will encounter different issues.
+Be ready for them and embrace it, you'll be better off for it!

 "How many more miles can I expect out of my school bus?"